Using Top to Monitor Processes

 • To toggle showing each cpu, hit 1.

-There are four display types (where each display type shows different column fields, column ordering, and sort field).
 The default display type is 1.
 To change the display type, hit G followed by the number (1 - 4).
-These are the column headers available in each display mode: Mode 1 will show the following columns in the display:

 PID USER PR NI VIRT RES SHR S %CPU %MEM TIME+ COMMAND